xiaoli-dong/metaerg/README.md

 # Installation
 ```
-#This command will install metaerg to your home directory
+# Install metaerg to your home directory
 git clone https://github.com/xiaoli-dong/metaerg.git $HOME/metaerg

-# Using the downloaded prebuilt database or build database using MetaErg supplied script.
-Building the database process will take a while to run:
+# Using the downloaded prebuilt database
+# or build database using MetaErg supplied script and the building process will take a while to run
 $HOME/metaerg/bin/setup_db.pl -o $HOME -v 132
 ```

 # MetaErg Usages:
 Checke MetaErg's command line options